 While we shall be fighting to win those seats, even a modest number of votes could be enough to unseat the sitting MPs.
 In later general elections, when we will field more candidates, J4MB could change the outcome of the election.
 This would put men’s human rights squarely on the political ‘radar’ in the UK for the first time.
 The parties would thereafter have no choice but to start taking men’s human rights more seriously, and start to reverse 30+ years of state-sponsored discriminations against men and boys.

 The hostile, poisonous, undemocratic, anti-meritocratic, anti-male culture which has developed over 30+ years must be challenged and defeated for the sakes of men, women, and children.
 For the sake of Britain as a civilised society.
 The challenge will have to start at the ballot box, which is why we’ve launched a political party.

 Political campaigns inevitably cost money to run, and we’ve a great deal of work to do.
 The people working for the party, including myself, receive no personal income from it.
 100% of donations will be used to pay for general election deposits in 2015 and campaigning costs.
 An accountant ensures we abide strictly with Electoral Commission guidelines for political party funding and expenditure.
 We require further donations to more effectively contest marginal seats in 2015.
 So I’m making a personal appeal to you.
 Please donate what you can, to help us make the future brighter for men and boys, and the women who love them.

 Please feel free to contact me at any time.
-My address is PO Box 2220, Bath BA1 1AA, my email address email@example.com, and my mobile number 07967 026163.
+I live in Bedford, my email address is email@example.com, my mobile number 07967 026163.
 Thank you for your interest in our work.